 It took nearly three hours to make the 150-mile drive to Santa Fe.
 Once we arrived at the fourth largest city in New Mexico, the three of us were surprised by the lack of tall buildings – there were none.
 As a matter of fact, my photographer tried to spot the Capitol Building somewhere in the distance, but he never saw it.
 Shortly after my companions registered at the Baymont Inn & Suites around 4:30pm, Tom placed me alongside the television set while he and Vicki walked to the nearby Applebee’s for dinner.
 When they returned, the three of us relaxed until the lights were extinguished at 9:30pm.

 Throughout the night, I stood in the darkness and thought about all the sites we had missed because of the snowstorm in southern Colorado.
-Not only were we forced to bypass seven or eight ‘Vacation’ film locations that were on the agenda, there were some huge natural sites we had missed as well – including The Grand Canyon, Monument Valley, Four-Corners Monument, The Great Meteor Crater, and the Petrified Forest.
+Not only were we forced to bypass seven or eight ‘Vacation’ film locations that were on the agenda, but there were also some huge natural sites we had missed as well – including The Grand Canyon, Monument Valley, Four-Corners Monument, The Great Meteor Crater, and the Petrified Forest.
 But in my resin-filled heart, I knew it was the right decision.
 The way our “Griswold Family Vacation” had gone thus far, we likely would’ve slid off the road and smashed the new Jeep; and we surely didn’t need that.